jpritikin/rpf/README.md

 # Developer notes

-There are a number of useful scripts in the `util` subdir:
+There are a number of useful scripts in the `tools` subdir:

 * `install` -- Installs the package as quickly as possible.
 Skips building the vignettes and documentation.